-As seen in the screenshot above, the company charges an additional 1% of the transaction for the option to have funds deposited immediately instead of waiting the 1-2 business days most card transactions take.
+The company charges an additional 1% of the transaction for the option to have funds deposited immediately instead of waiting the 1-2 business days most card transactions take.
 Some businesses feel this extra fee is worthwhile.

 Is the Investment Cost Worth It?